boldbi/aspnet-core-sample/README.md

 # Bold BI Embedded Sample in .NET Core

-This project was created using ASP.NET Core 8.0.
-This application aims to demonstrate how to render the dashboard available on your Bold BI server.
+This project demonstrates how to embed a Bold BI dashboard in an ASP.NET Core 8.0 application using embed token authentication.
+The sample shows how to securely render and list dashboards with minimal API usage, while supporting row-level security, group-based authorization, and anonymous user embedding using embed token authentication.

 ## Dashboard view